 Wilderness Cottages Replied...

 Thank you for taking the time to leave a review and feedback on Jura.
 We are glad to hear you had a lovely time however disappointed to hear about the cleanliness within the property.
 As Wilderness Cottages are the booking agents we have contacted the owner with your comments for their consideration.
+Update - Owners wanted to thank you for your comments and would like to assure you that they have addressed the issues you have raised.

 A beautiful cottage in a great location with great facilities.
 Well equipped and has everything you need with great walking right from the doorstep.
 We went with our kids age 1 and 7.
 We'd love to go back.
 It's very remote (but thats what we wanted).
 At first the lack of phone signal/Wifi was a little annoying, as you need to book tables to eat out in Applecross, however I think being disconnected from it all made our holiday much much better than it would have otherwise been, so I hope it stays that way and I'd encourage everyone to try it.